 Filtering in Blazor MultiColumn ComboBox Component

 The MultiColumn ComboBox offers built-in functionality for filtering data items when the AllowFiltering option is enabled.
-The filtering action starts as soon as you begin typing in the search box.
+Filtering begins as the user types in the input field.
 By default, the AllowFiltering property is set to false.

 Local data